Specializing in smaller, super efficient custom--

 Affordable Portable Housing of Hawaii is dedicated to helping people who are struggling to survive in Hawaii with alternative housing options that are affordable, quickly built and value rich.
 Our top recommendation for building materials/systems is AAC or aerated autoclaved concrete.
 At first glance, it looks and feels like solid concrete, but actually it is 1/3 to 1/4 the weight of concrete, and is the most successful building material/system in the world.
 Click here to read about the amazing properties of AAC.
-It costs about the same as conventional home building materials, and delivers the highest value for your money.
+It costs about 10% more than a conventional wood home, and delivers the highest value for your money.
 No termites or rust, quiet and cool!

 If you are near the oceans salt spray and you want a conventional looking home, we recommend a wood home that is re-treated with additional borite once the roof is on.
 Termites hate borite, and it is very worthwhile to re-treat all wood, especially cut ends and framing that may have been exposed to rain which can leach out borite from the factory treated lumber.
 The cost is very small, and well worth the effort.
 We make portable and non-portable versions of most designs, & financing is the same process as any conventional home, if you can get the bank to lend the money.
 Most of our clients take things in phases, doing the “rough-in dry-in” right away, and finishing the interior as funds are available.
-We have a special labor rate for this- $8.45 per sq ft.
 Let us show you how to get things going before something else pulls the money out of your wallet, further delaying your dream.

 We are also certified builders, representing a major heavy steel frame manufacturer - Rigid Global, with the best reputation in the business, and offer all types of 100% steel homes & buildings that are pre-engineered and totally custom.
 These heavy steel frame homes and commercial buildings are easily financed.

 For the very strongest portable structures, our shipping container structures are a great solution.
 Shipping container structures can be built at our manufacturing facility on Oahu, and delivered 90-100% finished.
+Permitted container homes are generally best built completely on-site.
 We offer custom modification/fabrication, but we can also just sell you an unmodified shipping container if you so desire.
 To date, we have a 100% success rate obtaining permits for shipping container structures.
-Our Drafting and Architectural teams have a close working relationship with the bldg & planning depts., and we walk the permits all the way thru for you at an incredibly low price.
+Our Drafting and Architectural teams have a close working relationship with the bldg & planning depts., and we walk the permits all the way thru for you at a very reasonable cost.

 We also offer photovoltaic & wind powered systems that supplement power for those on or off the grid who want to live more green and/or want freedom from the power company.